factorio

 Exploded circuit

-NEG TRAIN CONTENTS and the constant combinator are familiar elements from previous circuits.
-This subtracts what is in the train from what I want.
-To make the output easier to view I then filter with [*each] > 0 but this might not be necessary.
+The NEG TRAIN CONTENTS and the constant combinator are familiar elements from previous circuits.
+This subtracts what’s in the train from what I want.
+To make the output easier to view, I then filter with [*each] > 0, but this might not be necessary.

-ENABLE CLOCK IF ITEMS MISSING could be replaced by a constant combinator and a constantly running clock – but I might find it useful to feed the “done” signal into the train schedule at some point.
-Plus the circuit noises are annoying when it’s idle.
+The ENABLE CLOCK IF ITEMS MISSING combinator could be replaced by a constant combinator and a constantly running clock, but I might find it useful to feed the “done” signal into the train schedule at some point.
+Plus, the circuit noises are annoying when it’s idle.

-CLOCK is a counter and memory circuit in one (a clock).
-If the clock signal is enabled in ENABLE CLOCK IF ITEMS MISSING and the clock signal isn’t paused by PAUSE ON WANTED ITEM then the clock will count up by 1 per game tick.
+The CLOCK is a counter and a memory circuit in one (a clock).
+If the clock signal is enabled in ENABLE CLOCK IF ITEMS MISSING and isn’t paused by PAUSE ON WANTED ITEM, then the clock will count up by 1 per game tick.

-The SLOW arithmetic combinator will slow the clock down to match the delay in the circuit.
-There are many calculations required to determine the cursor item, if there are missing items, if the cursor matches a missing item & etc. If there was no delay the clock will be long past items of interest before the clock pause signal has time to activate.
-At present this is set to divide the clock signal by 6.
-Improvements (if possible) to this circuit may be able to lower this to 5.
+The SLOW arithmetic combinator slows the clock down to match the circuit’s delay.
+Many calculations are required to determine the cursor item, whether there are missing items, if the cursor matches a missing item, and so on.
+If there were no delay, the clock would be long past the items of interest before the pause signal had time to activate.
+At present, this is set to divide the clock signal by 6.
+Improvements to this circuit, if possible, may be able to lower this to 5.

-WRAP takes the slower clock signal and wraps it around the max item index (18 items per constant combinator, expression is C % 19 -> I, increase if necessary).
+The WRAP combinator takes the slower clock signal and wraps it around the max item index (18 items per constant combinator; the expression is C % 19 -> I, which you can increase if necessary).

-INDEX is a constant combinator which includes the same item types as the request combinator but numbered 1..n for each item type in the request combinator.
-Gaps are allowed (but wasteful).
+The INDEX is a constant combinator that includes the same item types as the request combinator but numbered 1..n for each item type.
+Gaps are allowed (but are wasteful).

 Index comb Item comb

-With what has been covered so far, we can now take a signal rail: 100, chest: 50, fuel: 10 and isolate it to one item for processing at a time, for example: rail: 1.
-Notice we don’t have quantity information here yet.
+With what has been covered so far, we can now take a signal like { rail: 100, chest: 50, fuel: 10 } and isolate it to one item for processing at a time (e.g., rail: 1).
+Notice that we don’t have the quantity information here yet.

 Hand signal item signal

-We use this part of the circuit to produce the item and hand signals which is fed into the wagon inserter array.
+We use this part of the circuit to produce the item and hand signals, which are fed into the wagon’s inserter array.

 [*each] > 1_000_000 -> [*each]